-8. The yield of each Tranche of fixed rate Notes will be calculated on an annual or semi-annual basis using the relevant Issue Price at the relevant Issue Date or as otherwise specified in the relevant Final Terms.
+8. The yield of each Tranche of fixed rate Notes will be calculated on an annual or semi-annual basis using the relevant Issue Price at the relevant Issue Date or as otherwise specified in the relevant Final Terms or Drawdown Prospectus.